 Types of Artificial Pancreas Device Systems

-The goal of a threshold suspend device system is to help reduce the severity or reverse a dangerous drop in blood glucose level (hypoglycemia) by temporarily suspending insulin delivery when the glucose level falls to or approaches a low glucose threshold.
-These are sometimes referred to as “low glucose suspend systems.”
+The goal of a threshold suspend device system is to help reverse a dangerous drop in blood glucose level (hypoglycemia) or reduce its severity by temporarily suspending insulin delivery when the glucose level falls to or approaches a low glucose threshold.
+These are sometimes referred to as "low glucose suspend systems."

-This kind of system serves as a potential back-up when a patient is unable to respond to a hypoglycemic event.
+This kind of system serves as a potential back-up when a patient is unable to respond to a low blood sugar (hypoglycemic) event.
 Patients using this system will still need to be active partners in managing their blood glucose levels by periodically checking their blood glucose levels and by giving themselves insulin or eating.

 A bi-hormonal control system achieves a target glucose level by using two algorithms to instruct an infusion pump to deliver two different hormones – one hormone (insulin) to lower glucose levels and another (such as glucagon) to increase blood glucose levels.
 The bi-hormonal system mimics the glucose-regulating function of a healthy pancreas more closely than an insulin-only system.